 At the end of the 2019 fiscal year, AMC reported a $5+ billion deficit and losses totaling $149 million. ’s subsidiaries, including Odeon Cinemas, could also be impacted should the theatre chain close its doors permanently.

-S&P did acknowledge that, “While unlikely, we could raise the rating if AMC were able to secure additional liquidity without further burdening its capital structure and if we expected the would be able to generate substantial cash flow in 2021.”
+S&P did acknowledge that “While unlikely, we could raise the rating if AMC were able to secure additional liquidity without further burdening its capital structure and if we expected the would be able to generate substantial cash flow in 2021.”

-It is not yet known how the potentially lengthy closure will impact other chains besides , including and .
+It is not yet known how the potentially lengthy closure will impact chains besides , including and .

 The Inside the Magic team will the situation and bring you updates as needed.